exasol/azure-data-factory-functions/doc/user_guide.md

 Let's set up a linked service to our function app so we can use these functions in our pipelines.

-Click on the ''manage' 'tab icon (wrench in a toolbox icon) to the left.
+Click on the 'manage' 'tab icon (wrench in a toolbox icon) to the left.

 Under 'Connections' Select 'Linked services', then Click 'New'.